 The TDP partners with the University of Ottawa Faculty of Law to provide students with an opportunity to work with lawyers and paralegals providing legal services to TDP clients.
 The TDP course is open to second- and third-year law students and runs from May to April each year.
-The application process for May 2021 – April 2022 is now open!
+The May 2022 – April 2023 application process for the TDP Access to Justice course is now open!

-To apply, please send your CV and cover letter before 4:30pm on February 26, 2021 to [email protected] mail.com.
+To apply, please send your CV and cover letter before 4:30pm on March 8, 2022 to [email protected]

 Interested students can contact us for more information.

 TDP also has a partnership with Pro Bono Students Canada (PBSC).
 Each year, our PBSC student volunteers conduct research and develop and deliver public legal education materials.
 Applications for our 2022-2023 projects will open in September 2022.

 This program should be of particular interest to students who work or hope to work in poverty law, criminal law, constitutional or administrative law, and to students interested in research and writing about socioeconomic rights and access to justice.

 Selected student caseworkers provide a range of services to their clients under the supervision of practicing lawyers.
 Students are also expected to contribute to TDP’s outreach activities, which include organizing legal information workshops/presentations at community organizations in Ottawa.
 Caseworker responsibilities include: